 - Silicone straws can be straight or angled and come in different thicknesses for regular beverages, smoothies or thickened liquids.

 - Silicone straws are ideal for many people with sensory issues, though a few may find them unpleasant.
-They’re soft and safe to bite or chew, with no toxic chemicals.
+They’re soft and safe to bite, with no toxic chemicals.
 They’re made of the same material as the “chewelry” many autistic kids and adults find helpful.

-- Silicone straws are safe to use for hot drinks.
+- Silicone straws are safe to use for hot and cold drinks.

 - Silicone straws can last for many years.

 - Silicone straws should be cleaned daily to prevent mold.
 Silicone straws are easier to clean and healthier to use than plastic straws — they are dishwasher safe and can even be sterilized in boiling water.

 I highly recommend silicone straws as the option most likely to work well for a variety of people with disabilities.
 If you’re not sure which type of straw to buy, try silicone first.